aiven/devportal/docs/products/flink/howto/connect/connect-pg.rst

-Create a PostgreSQL based Flink table
+Create a PostgreSQL based Apache Flink table
 ==============================================

 To create a Flink table based on Aiven for PostgreSQL via Aiven console: